define workload → get decision report

 Lens, Pulse, Atlas, Oracle, and Forge are modules inside one engineering control plane — not five unrelated products.

-Today, every step of the AI infrastructure lifecycle uses a different tool.
+Every step of the AI infrastructure lifecycle uses a different tool.
 XARIV owns the decision workflow between them.

 Today — fragmented